Three Kingdoms of Korea

-In the 7th century, allied with China under the Tang dynasty, Silla unified the Korean Peninsula for the first time in Korean history, allowing for the first united Korean national identity.
-After the fall of Baekje and Goguryeo, the Tang dynasty established a short-lived military government to administer parts of the Korean Peninsula.
-However, as a result of the Silla–Tang War (≈670–676 AD), Silla (joined by Goguryeo and Baekje loyalists) expelled the Protectorate armies from the peninsula in 676 AD.
-The following period is known as the Unified Silla or Later Silla (668–935 AD).
-Silla was eventually divided into the Later Three Kingdoms and was ultimately annexed by the new Goguryeo revivalist state of Goryeo.
+The period ended in the 7th century, after Silla allied with Tang China and unified the peninsula for the first time in history.
+After the fall of Paekche and Goguryeo, the Tang dynasty established a short-lived military government to administer parts of the Korean Peninsula.
+Silla was joined by Goguryeo and Paekche loyalists and fought the Tang for hegemony over the Korean Peninsula.
+Silla was eventually divided into the Later Three Kingdoms and ultimately annexed by the new Goguryeo revivalist state of Goryeo.